pulakk/blog/remote-camera/accessing-router-through-internet.md

-# Accessing TP-Link MR3020 router through the internet
+# Accessing TP-Link MR3020 router Remotely

 *If you're new to this tutorial, you may like to go through the [Introduction](https://pulakk.github.io/blog/remote-camera/) to know if you actually need these steps and if so, to understand why the setup is tedious and time consuming.*

 My router was connected to the internet behind a [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
-This meant that I would require VPN client support on my router to access it through a hoster server.
+This meant that I would require VPN client support on my router to access it through a hosted server.

 ```
 [Home Laptop] ----> Hosted Server <==== +